gtseligas/sorting-visualiser/README.md

 ### Heapsort
 ### Shell sort
 The gap sequence used for Shell sort is a_(n+1) = 3*a_n + 1 which guarantees a time compllexity of Θ(Ν^3/2)

+For every sort there is a corresponding Worker class that extends SwingWorker.
+The purpose of the Worker classes is to implement the sorting algorithms and at the same time take care of drawing the visualisation animations.